aryanpingle/code-analyser/ReadME.md

    Accepted values: Array consisting of relative/ absolute paths
   <br>
 - `moduleToCheck` \
-  Used along with `checkDependenciesAtGivenDepth`, and `checkChunkMetadataUsingGivenFile` to provide the module using which either dependencies at given depth or chunk metadata has to be computed. \
+  Used along with `checkDependenciesAtGivenDepth`, and `checkChunkMetadataUsingGivenChunk` to provide the module using which either dependencies at given depth or chunk metadata has to be computed. \
   Accepted values: Absolute/ relative path of the module

 ### Other options

 - `interact` **(default: false)** \
    Use it to display the output in an interactive way for better analysis \
-   Will be always true when using `checkChunkMetadataUsingGivenFile` option \
+   Will be always true when using `checkChunkMetadataUsingGivenChunk` option \
    Accepted values: True/ false
   <br>
 - `rootDirectory` \